One of the most rewarding herbs (semi-shrub, actually!) to grow in your garden is lavender.

 And that’s a wrap on how to propagate lavender!
 Whichever method you choose, just remember to be patient – it’ll take about a year before your lavender cuttings will start to flower.

 After that, though, sit back and enjoy those gorgeous lilac blooms every spring… and take a deep breath while you’re at it!

 Lavender Plant Care

-You can mulch the soil around lavender cuttings with organic matter to help the soil retain moisture, so long as you keep it away from the base of the plants.
-As for fertiliser, feed your plant in spring to boost flowering!
+Mulch the soil around lavender cuttings with organic matter.
+This will help the soil retain moisture, although you should keep the mulch away from the base.

-Pruning is also extremely important to maintaining the health and appearance of your lavender plants.
+Pruning lavender is essential to maintaining the plant’s health and appearance.
 It also encourages flowering and prevents the shrub from becoming scraggly or developing woody growth.
-Check this guide to pruning lavender to ensure you don’t over-prune, or simply let a professional gardening service prune them (and all your other plants) for you!

 If your lavender plant is drooping, it might be due to overwatering, too much fertiliser, a too-small pot, or extreme heat.